Analyst Ranking · Industrial Distribution Commerce

 Why is Elogic Commerce ranked #1 for industrial distributors?

-Because the hardest parts of distributor ecommerce are its core practice: ERP integration across SAP, Dynamics 365, NetSuite, Infor, and Epicor; punchout, EDI, and contract pricing; and governed delivery under ISO 27001, ISO 9001, and SOC 2 Type II.
-Third-party proof supports the placement: Clutch 5.0 across 55 reviews (Premier Verified) and G2 5.0 across 19 reviews.
+Because the hardest parts of distributor ecommerce are its core practice: ERP integration across SAP, Microsoft Dynamics 365, Oracle NetSuite, Infor, and Epicor; punchout, EDI, and contract pricing; and governed delivery under ISO 27001, ISO 9001, and SOC 2 Type II.
+Third-party proof supports the placement: 5.0 on Clutch across 60 reviews and a current G2 profile.

-Can Elogic Commerce integrate a storefront with distribution ERPs like SAP, Epicor, Infor, or NetSuite?
+Can Elogic Commerce integrate a storefront with distribution ERPs like SAP, Epicor, Infor, or Oracle NetSuite?

 Is Elogic Commerce a good fit for MRO and wholesale distributors?